skiselev/omega/Mainboard.md

 ### Jumpers

 #### JP1 - ROM_A18
-JP1 selects whether bottom 256 KiB or top 256 KiB of 512 KiB are mapped to the system memory / slots.
+JP1 selects whether bottom 256 KiB or top 256 KiB of 512 KiB Flash ROM are mapped to the system memory / slots.

 Jumper Position	| Description
 --------------- | -----------